t1llo/playground/README.md

 <br>
 <br>
-<b>2. essential.js: this is my first libary that simplifys your js experience. <br>
+<b>2. essential.js: this is my first libary that simplifys your js experience.  co-author: bitfishxyz </b>
- * co-author: bitfishxyz